 We’re setting a number of things in place early on which we hope will help with our overall health as a community.

-Our community has come to believe that, in spite of the harm the Church has done, we need a posture of “humble submission to Christ’s Body, the Church”.
+Our community has come to believe that, in spite of the harm the Church has done, we do need a posture of “humble submission to Christ’s Body, the Church”.
 For this reason, we have choosen to affiliate ourselves with two institutions in the Christian Church – which give us some "jewels" in their distinctives, as well as an accountability structure for leadership.

 Our members may come from many different stripes and expressions of the Christian faith.